Spokenword

 Performance Journal

 Log audience vibe at four levels after every set.
-Generate a shareable performance card: dark navy and gold, 1080x1080 PNG, ready for social.
+Generate a shareable performance card with 12 card templates — dark, warm, and light.
+1080x1080 PNG, ready for social.
 Tracks which poems work at which venues over time.

 The Annotation System